It is the name given to an organ whose function is to produce and release chemical substances that help the human body in one way or another.

 Lacrimal gland and its functions

-The function of this gland is to produce tears and keep the surface of the eyes moist.
+The function of this gland is to produce tears and keep the eyes’ surface moist.

-They also act as a lubricant for the eyelids and are useful for removing or eliminating any foreign body that can enter the eye from the outside atmosphere, such as dust.
+They also act as a lubricant for the eyelids.
+They help remove or eliminate any foreign body that can enter the eye from the outside atmosphere, such as dust.

 These glands act and release tears when an individual is emotionally charged, either very happy or very sad, which causes tears to roll from the eyes.

 The sebaceous gland and its functions

 The function of the sebaceous glands is to produce an oily substance called sebum that keeps the skin moist.

 The sebaceous glands are close to the beautiful ones in the sebaceous follicles.